georgekorpas/bilevel-state-tomography/README.md

 1. File counts.ipynb simulates the process of measuring the three Pauli observables and obtaining counts that will be used to constructed the empirical b vector (see Eq.
 (3) of the preprint).
 2. File sampling.ipynb samples two spherical Gaussians (a pair for each Pauli observable) according to the counts recorded previously.
 Doing so, we reconstruct IQ-plane data and then using MLE we decide about the membership of each sampled point.
 This allows us to reconstruct an estimated b vector.
+3. We perform "traditional" Quantum State Tomography as an SDP using CVXPY/CVX [...].
+4. We perform bilevel Quantum State Tomography [...].